isomerpages/pa-moca/_heritage-trail/Featured Sites.md

                 <div>→</div></a>
             </div>
             <p class="site-description">
-              Opened in 1929 as Singapore‚Äôs first public pool, Mount Emily Swimming Pool was once a popular destination for local swimmers.
+              Opened in 1929 as Singapore's first public pool, Mount Emily Swimming Pool was once a popular destination for local swimmers.
               Originally a reservoir, it closed in 1981 due to low attendance.
-              The site is now Mount Emily Park, featuring the Singapore Municipal Commission‚Äôs Coat of Arms, granted in 1948.
+              The site is now Mount Emily Park, featuring the Singapore Municipal Commission's Coat of Arms, granted in 1948.
             </p>
           </div>
         </div>